nils-mathieu/piscine-rust/module-04.md

     std::vec::Vec  std::string::String
 ```

-Create a **program** that reads the standard input of the program, and copies it to the standard
+Create a **program** that reads the standard input, and copies it to the standard output, as well as
-output, as well as every file specified in command-line arguments.
+to every file specified in command-line arguments.

 Example: